 1052 Thomas Jefferson St., NW

-Recently named one of the country’s best bakeries, Baked & Wired offers baked goods for dogs as well as humans.
+Named one of the country’s best bakeries, Baked & Wired offers baked goods for dogs as well as humans.
 The cafe/bakery bakes its own Zillabonez fresh every day in such tantalizing flavors as Bacon & Cheese, Chicken & Cheese, BBQ Kitty Riblets, and Peanut Butter Crunch. – Ashlyn Frassinelli

 By Alan Zilberman